Timothy-Poole/PARALLEL_PROJECT/README.md

 ![FLOWCHART](./README_images/FLOW%20CHART.png)

 Each of These functions can further be broken down into their respective flow control diagrams and their individual data dependencies deduced.
-This is a lengthy process and these diagrams consume a large amount of space in the report so that have been included in the appendice at the end of the report.
+This is a lengthy process and these diagrams consume a large amount of space in the report so they have been included in the appendice at the end of the report next to their corresponding code snippets.

-The Init function adds 9 equal weighted steps to the exectution of the program and while, this section can be easily parallelized to create a shortest path of 4, as discussed above in the previous section (Tools and techniques), this is totally unessecary and could hurt the overall performance of the program.
+The Init function adds 9 equally weighted steps to the exectution of the program and while this section can be easily parallelized to create a shortest path of 4, as discussed above in the previous section (Tools and techniques), this is totally unessecary and could hurt the overall performance of the program.

 The next function is ReadInputFile.
-Sequentially after analysing the data depeendencies this function adds 172 equally weighted steps to the program. mostly this is due to a for loop which iterates through "number_bacteria" times, which in this case was 41.
+Sequentially, after analysing the data depeendencies, this function adds 172 equally weighted steps to the program.
+Mostly this is due to a for loop which iterates through "number_bacteria" times, which in this case was 41.
 Within the for loop was 4 equally weighted steps so the for loop is responsible for 164 of the previously mentioned 172 steps.
 Theoretically the shortest path through the function with infinite processors is 12 steps.
 In practise, as my machine only has 32 threads, the for loop would need to be completed in 2 passes assuming ideal conditions where the threads all execute at once and then again immediately after.
 This would result in the shortest path on my machine with 32 threads being 16 steps.
+However this is still negligible compared to the next section.

 Lastly and most impactful of all is the CompareAllBacteria function.
 After an array of pointers to Bacteria is created, there are 2 major flow control areas that greatly affect the execution time of the program.
 The first is a basic for loop that executes "number_bacteria" times, which is 41, and each time most